isuruwg/git-tutorial/README.md

 git show
 ```

+## 1.5.
 View all files tracked by git:

 ```bash
 git ls-files
 ```

-## Express commit
+## 1.6.
+Express commit

+Commit directly without having to do `git add` and then committing:

 ```bash
 git commit -a